 This authentic grissini recipe is from an old Italian cookbook I have on my shelf, which I’ve modified slightly to simplify the process.
 To create these crunchy breadsticks all you need are a few ingredients: flour, active dry yeast, water, sugar and salt.

 Grissini can be made as plain breadsticks, or they can be rolled in seeds such as poppy or sesame.

-How to Make Grissini Breadsticks
+How to Make Crunchy Breadsticks

 Knead the dough until it is well mixed and forms a nice ball.
 Then you roll and shape it to make the breadsticks and bake them at 400F for 10-15 minutes.
-Plus 5 more minutes after you turn them over.

 Begin by activating the yeast

-You start out with getting the yeast to work it’s magic.
+You start out with getting the yeast to work its magic.
 If you use the instant yeast that says on the packaging to just add with the flour then go ahead and follow those instructions.

-So you dissolve the yeast in lukewarm water, about 100F or so and add in some sugar.
+Dissolve the yeast in lukewarm water, about 100F or so and add in some sugar.
 After about 5 or 10 minutes it should start to form some air bubbles and get foamy.

-Create the Dough
+Create the dough

 Once that happens, go ahead and add the salt and the flour and start kneading.
 I mix the salt and flour together first so I know it’s evenly dispersed.